Idiopathic Intracranial Hypertension (IIH): Overview

 Dosage of Ashwagandha capsules for managing Idiopathic Intracranial Hypertension: 2 capsules two times a day, with plain water, after meals.

 4. Brahmi capsules

-For the preparation of these capsules, standardized extract of ‘Brahmi’ herb (Bacopa monneiri) are used.
-The herb is widely known for its antioxidant, anti-stress and rejuvenating properties, and its proven ability to balance the body’s Vata, Pitta and Kapha doshas.
+For the preparation of these capsules, standardized extract of ‘Brahmi’ herb (Bacopa monneiri) is used.
+The herb is widely known for its antioxidant, anti-stress and rejuvenating properties, and its proven ability to balance the body’s Vata, Pitta, and Kapha doshas.

-People suffering from Idiopathic Intracranial Hypertension can benefit from the use of Brahmi capsules because these capsules can improve memory and intellect, control blood pressure, manage anxiety and stress, support the nervous system, treat insomnia and forgetfulness, relax the brain tissues, and manage hysteria and nervous breakdowns.
+People suffering from Idiopathic Intracranial Hypertension can benefit from the use of Brahmi capsules.
+These capsules can improve memory and intellect, control blood pressure, manage anxiety and stress, support the nervous system, treat insomnia and forgetfulness, relax the brain tissues, and manage hysteria and nervous breakdowns.

 Conclusion: Planet Ayurveda’s herbal products for effectively managing Idiopathic Intracranial Hypertension are prepared from 100% pure and natural herbs.
-These products are free from chemicals, preservatives, fillers, starch, yeast, added colours, or binders.
+These products are free from chemicals, preservatives, fillers, starch, yeast, added colors, or binders.

 The information about IIH in the article is incorrect.
 At best it is an attempt at a summary of what has been read elsewhere, but has missed the mark.
 The author of this article clearly does not understand the disorder and is merely trying to sell supplements to the vulnerable.
 Don’t fall for it.

 Thank you for reporting.
 It will be taken care in future and sending this post under review again.